-- Co-operatives in Saskatchewan employ over 10,000 people
+- Co-operatives in Saskatchewan employ about 15,000 people

 - In Canada, co-operatives and credit unions employ over 150,000 people.
 The Desjardins movement (savings and credit co-operatives) is the largest employer in the province of Québec and has 5.8 million members.

 - Co-operatives provide over 250 million jobs around the world, 20% more than multinational enterprises.

 - 1895- a group of dairy farmers in the settlement of Saltcoats formed the Province’s first cooperative butter creamery, which was officially incorporated in 1897.

 - 1910 - The Jewish Colonization Association established the first Credit Union in Western Canada in Wapella, Saskatchewan.

 - 1935 – Canada’s first and only Consumers’ Co-operative Refinery, owned by Saskatchewan Federated Cooperatives Ltd., is established in Regina

 - 1977 - Sherwood Credit Union in Regina introduced the world’s first Automated Teller Machine (ATM)